Classification of the Entangled States $2 \times M \times N$: Classification of State

+where $t_{ij}$ are matrix elements of $T$.
 From Eq.(\ref{2mn-mat-pair}) and Eq.(\ref{2mn-mat-pair-ILO}) we can see that the SLOCC equivalence of the quantum state turns to the connectivity of the matrix pairs $(\Gamma_{\!1}, \Gamma_{\!2})$ under the special linear transformations $T,P,Q$.
 Define the set that contains all the matrices pair $(\Gamma_{\!1},\Gamma_{\!2})$ as $C$.
-The whole space of $C$ can be partitioned into numbers of inequivalent sets with different $n$, $l$
+The whole space of $C$ can be partitioned into numbers of subsets with different $n$, $l$